Taylor Gold Label Collection

 The Gold Label Collection is being introduced as a premium-performance offering within the Taylor lineup but with a unique design identity.
 The collection launches with two wood pairings: Honduran rosewood with torrefied Sitka spruce and figured Hawaiian koa with torrefied Sitka spruce.

 When Andy Powers unveiled his V-Class bracing architecture in 2018, it was touted as a “new sonic engine” that offered a highly adaptable musical platform to voice Taylor’s guitars in dramatically different ways.
 With Taylor’s new Gold Label Collection, Andy has pushed into new sonic terrain for Taylor - inspired by an older, more traditional sound.
-The guitars in the collection combine several new design elements that contribute to the sound - a new Super Auditorium body style, a unique V-Class-inspired bracing pattern, and a new long tenon neck joint -plus a new decorative aesthetic.
+The guitars in the collection combine several new design elements that contribute to the sound - a new Super Auditorium body style, a unique V-Class-inspired bracing pattern and a new long tenon neck joint.
+New decorative aesthetics highlight these acoustic instruments.

 “The harder you play, the louder the guitar gets, but it naturally starts to compress the sound into a more controlled, focused tone rather than becoming mushy.
 Yet these guitars also respond to delicate articulation with a broadly rich voice.
 When you play a simple note softly, the guitar naturally amplifies it with surprising warmth and volume.”